 The makeup and design of PVC piping and plastic venting make them prone to collecting lint and retaining water vapor, which in turn can create sludge that can clog the system.
 This also leads to making cleaning more difficult and increasing the risk of fire.

 While it may seem like plain common sense to use screws and bolts to fasten joints in the vent, doing so can be dangerous because they can collect lint, which adds to fire hazards.

 Although these materials are inexpensive, simple to obtain, and easy to work with, they are neither safe nor effective.
 Their flexibility makes them susceptible to being crushed, kinked, or otherwise damaged, which can negatively affect airflow.
 Furthermore, the ridges of slinky materials are great at trapping lint, which increases fire hazards.

 Vents must terminate outdoors.
-When they terminate indoors, most commonly in crawl spaces and attics, the vents can accumulate moisture.
+When they terminate indoors, the vents can accumulate moisture.
 This in turn allows for mold to grow, which in turn can present health risks and/or can result in expensive measures to eradicate.

 As is the case in so many aspects of life, prevention is usually easier and less expensive than cure.
 Be on the lookout for signs indicating that your dryer vent is clogged, obstructed, or otherwise not functioning correctly.
 Unchecked and untreated, a compromised vent is inefficient and is a fire hazard.
 Common signs include excessive drying times (i.e. the same materials are taking much longer to dry than usual), a burning odor (when clogged, a dryer has to work harder than normal, which can overwork it and produce that odor), a hot exterior (again, from the dryer overworking itself), and unusually large accumulations of lint (if you are noticing lint outside the lint filter, that definitely is a sign of a clogged vent).